 “Because you shine from within,” I said touching my finger to her heart.
 “Not everybody sees it, but I do.
 I see it.
 And my job is to protect that light.
 So when people say mean comments that squelch that light, I want you to tell me.
 I will protect your light by listening and loving you, my brave, courageous, and unique little firefly.”

 My daughter stepped forward and wrapped her arms around my neck.
 She still said nothing—not one word.
 Maybe it was because she was on the verge of tears.
 Maybe it was because silent comfort was all she needed in that moment.
 I can’t be sure.
 But what I can be sure of is this: this story is not over.

 You see, as weeks have passed, I haven’t been able to stop thinking of our firefly talk and the timing of this message.
-The end and the beginning of each school year can be hard for kids, especially the Fireflies—those who shine from within.
-And it’s that time—time for back-to-school outfits, team tryouts, classroom assessments, and after school clubs.
+The end of the school year can be hard for kids, especially the Fireflies—those who shine from within.
+And it’s that time—time for awards, banquets, recognition, and applause.
 The Butterflies will be noticed.
 So brilliant.
 So colorful.
 Their talents so obvious.
 But let us not forget the Fireflies.
 Their triumphs are quiet and unsuspecting.
 Their gifts might even go completely unnoticed.